simonmichael/hledger/doc/SPEC-lots.md

 - A dispose posting selects one more lots to be disposed (sold), like a transfer-from posting.
   It must also have a transacted cost, either explicit or inferred from transaction balancing (or from market price, in future).
+  When the dispose posting has no cost basis annotation but involves a lotful commodity or account, the cost basis is inferred from the selected lot, and the transacted cost (if inferred by the balancer as @@) is normalized to unit cost (@).

 ## Lot transactions